mornepousse/Morne/README.md

 I had to remove miling slot between two different "designs" as stated here: https://support.jlcpcb.com/article/49-pcb-panelization.
 Use something sharp to cut a groove and break the daughter board off.

+**Upd** Apparently that was not enough, I'm still getting "suspended".
+DO NOT ORDER combined "designs" on JLCPCB, you will lose your coupons on cancelled orders.

 #### Jorne Classic nRFMicro 2.1

 * [jorne-cherry-nrfmicro-2.1-gerbers.zip](https://github.com/joric/crkbd/raw/jorne/gerbers/jorne-cherry-nrfmicro-2.1-gerbers.zip) (hotswap version with kailh hotswap sockets and embedded nRFMicro)